-An important consideration for today’s users of fused quartz is the availability of technical product support.
+An important consideration for today’s users of fused quartz use guidelines is the availability of technical product support.
 Momentive Performance Materials Quartz backs its products with fully-equipped analytical and development laboratories and a staff of materials and fusion experts available to support customer requirements.
 State-of-the-art analytical equipment assures optimal production quality and also enables certification and subsequent verification of Momentive Performance Materials Quartz product compliance with stringent industry standards.

 Physical properties and other information shown on this site were developed from a number of sources, including Momentive’s technical laboratories, textbooks and technical publications.